 #8 – Have a Backup

 If you’re the type of person who tends to accidentally doze off during nighttime hours when things get slow, you may need a backup to keep you on-track and on-schedule.
 Set your cell phone to buzz every fifteen minutes if that helps make sure you wake up should you accidentally fall asleep on the toilet during your bathroom break.
+Or take a short break and give yourself a laugh with these night shift memes.

 #9 – Be Honest to Yourself and to Others